 The Agency's financial statements are prepared in conformity with generally accepted accounting principles as they apply to government units on an accrual basis.
 These statements offer short and long-term financial information about its activities.

 The Statement of Net Position includes all the Agency's assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
-It presents the financial position of the Agency and provides information about the nature and amount of resources and obligations at fiscal year-end.
+It presents the Agency's financial position and provides information about the nature and amount of resources and obligations at fiscal year-end.

-All current year's revenues and expenses are accounted for in the Statement of Revenues, Expenses, and Changes in Net Position.
-This statement measures the success of operations over the past year and can be used to determine whether T-TSA has successfully recovered its costs through service charges and property taxes.
+The Statement of Revenues, Expenses, and Changes in Net Position accounts for all current year's revenues and expenses.
+This statement measures the success of operations over the past year.
+It can be used to determine whether T-TSA has successfully recovered its costs through service charges and property taxes

-The Statement of Cash Flows reports cash receipts, cash payments, and net changes in cash resulting from operating, investing, and financing activities.
-It provides insight into the sources and uses of cash and the changes in cash balances during the reporting period.
+The Statement of Cash Flows reports cash receipts, payments, and net changes in cash resulting from operating, investing, and financing activities.
+It provides insight into cash sources, uses and changes in cash balances during the reporting period.